 and the needy from among humanity.
 15 The leech has two suckers

 There are three things that are never satisfied—

 no, four that never say, “Enough!”: 16 the grave,d

 the thirsty desert,

+the blazing fire.
 17 The eye that mocks a father

 and despises a mother’s instructions